SondreHauk/TTK4145-Sanntid/README.md

 # TTK4145-Sanntid: The Elevators are Evolving!

-## Main Task
+## Main approach - Floating master
-Create software for controlling multiple elevators working in parallel across multiple floors.
+The problem: controll N elevators working in parallel across M floors.

+The approach: Floating Primary Backup system.

 ## Specifications
 - No calls are lost.